How to Install a Bathroom Fan

 - Cut pieces of a 2 foot x 4 foot board to fit between the joists, blocking off the fan from the insulation.

 - Attach wood pieces with screws.

 Now it's time to cut a hole in the roof.
 (If you're learning how to install a bathroom fan side vent, you can skip to Step 6).

 - Trace a circle on the underside of the roof just large enough for the roof vent and tailpipe.

 - Drill a hole large enough for the saw blade, then cut out the circle with a reciprocating saw, saber saw or keyhole saw.

-- Apply roofing cement on the underside of the flanges to seal.
+- Apply roofing adhesive on the underside of the flanges to seal.